-The computer program and its associated documentation and materials are protected by both National and International Copyright Law.
-Storage in a retrieval system, reproduction, translation, renting, lending, broadcasting and public performances are prohibited without the express written permission of Mirrorsoft Ltd. Konami[®] is a registered trademark of Konami Co., Ltd. Image WorksTM is a trademark of Mirrorsoft Ltd. ©1991 Konami, Inc. ©1991 Mirrorsoft Ltd. All Rights Reserved.
+© 1990 Mirrorsoft Ltd. The computer program and its associated documentation and materials are protected by National and International Copyright Law.
+Storage in a retrieval system, reproduction, translation, copying, biring, lending, broadcasting and public performances are probibited without the express written permision of Mirrorsoft.
+All rights of the author and owner are reserved worldwide.